 And, a straight shot of fermented beet juice is a great daily tonic!
 Just like beets, beet juice has a delightful, earthy flavor with a hint of sweetness.
 When fermented properly, beet juice is also a little salty and sour and packed with probiotic goodness.

 Beets are very sweet, so be sure to ferment the juice long enough so that it becomes sour, indicating that the sugar has been mostly consumed by the beneficial microbes.
 As a brand-new study found, calcium, iron, and zinc can significantly increase — allowing for better bioavailability and higher mineral uptake — with fermentation.7

 How to make fermented beet juice: It’s easier than you think

-Beet kvass is very easy and affordable to make at home and can be ready in just a few days or a week, depending on your preferred sourness.
-(It’s not ready to drink if it’s still sweet!)
+Beet kvass is very easy and affordable to make at home and can be ready in just a few days or a week.
 The process is very similar to making sauerkraut, kimchi, or traditional dill pickles and uses fermentation by Lactobacillus bacteria.

 To make kvass: